 - Optional: jojoba oil, almond oil, coconut oil.

-- Optional: natural colorants such as cocoa powder or mica.
+- Additional: natural colorants, e.g. cocoa powder or mica.

 Ingredients: